joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 | Chilli    | 3 | 3        | 7          | 10      |
 | Chloe     | 3 | 9        | 1          | 10      |

-Ten students have filled in the form, and if I look up from my notes I would see ten students in the room.
+Ten students have filled in the form, and if I look up from my notes I would see ten students in the row.

-However, Peppa has put in radically different numbers from the others and when I look up I probably won't see her.
+However, Peppa has put in strange numbers!
+When I look up to check, I don't see their in the row...

-Now let's look at the map:
+Now let's sort the students (In this example it doesn't matter if we sort by 'sitting left' or 'sitting right')

 | Seat 0 | Seat 1 | Seat 2 | Seat 3 | Seat 4 | Seat 5 | Seat 6 | Seat 7 | Seat 8 | Seat 9 | Seat 10 |
 | - | - | - | - | - | - | - | - | - | - | - |
 | Bluey | Bingo | Bandit | Chilli | Muffin | NOT FOUND | Lucky | Rusty | Mackenzie | Chloe | Coco |

-There is a missing person between Muffin and Lucky!
-It turns out Socks forgot to fill out her form (in practice, it normally turns out that someone brought their partner to the lecture).¹
+There is a missing person between Muffin and Lucky.
+It turns out Socks forgot to fill out their form (in practice, it normally turns out that someone brought their partner to the lecture).⁰

-With these three simple questions, we completely fix accuracy problems in attendance tracking.

-# Proving a negative
-Occasionally a student will claim they have been at every lecture but forgot to sign in (examples might be during disciplinary action, following a student complaint about quality of teaching, or during coursework feedback).
-With my system, students that have forgotten to sign in are immediately obvious (you can literally say “Mr Heeler, I don’t think you have signed in” after glancing at the map) and it’s possible to show for most lectures that there was nobody who forgot to sign in because the number of students on a row matches the total of the row (in essence, every student in the row is validating every other student in the row).

-## Beneficial Effects
-There are several beneficial effects:

-1. During the pilot, once the students understood the system of attendance, the number of students in the room increased from 45 at the start of the course to consistently 50 or above during February, making this a rare case of a module where the attendance increases during the term.⁰  During the more serious implementation I maintained a much higher (real) percentage of student attendance than other (spot-checked) lectures.
-2. The objective was to be able to find out which students were attending lectures so that I could tell (along with other sources of information) which groups of students were disengaging from the lectures.
-I was able to analyze the information and find several groups that I needed to contact, and I’ve put appropriate measures in place.
-3. It's nice to contextualise emails from students: a regularly attending student might get a different response from a continually absent one (even if that's "This is a short version of the answer, come and see me after the lecture if it is unclear")
-4. The most useful feature is this: you can have a laptop open in the lecture that shows a complete map with the names of the students where they are sitting.
-Suddenly it’s much easier to say “Okay, I’ll take the question from Stripe, and then the one from Nana” or “Muffin, do you have something you need to share?”

-# Real Examples
-This is an example of the mapping code running on a set of fake data.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Sb5s4rVPAe4?si=HfdSIhtJzPIg8rWp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## How I run the session
-In this example I showed the QR code for CASPER about 40 minutes² into a two-hour lecture, and go on with the lecture.
+# A real example
+This example was the second time that this group of students had used CASPER¹.
+I have replaced student names with fake ones but the actual numbers are as entered.

-The next time the students had a small bit of thinking time I pressed the 'go' button on my laptop and got a map like this (this is a real map, but I have replaced all the student names):
+After the students fill in their forms I press the 'go' button on my laptop and got a map like this (again, it's a real map with replaced names):

 ![Example of a map](/assets/images/examplecasper2.png)

-(note that because the approach counts students rather than seats, the map shows everybody clumped up to one side)
+The version of CASPER shown above is the prototype - it is now a much more user-friendly Python implementation.
+You can see that because we are counting students rather than seats, everybody ends up clumped to one side.

-With the map above I asked the following questions:
+I looked at the map and asked the students the following questions:

 * Is Betty Ross here?
 (I could see the front row, and it was empty: Betty Ross wasn't present)
 * Is Happy Hogan here?
-(He had put himself in the wrong row; he is the missing person at the end of row eight)
+(He had put himself in the wrong row; they is the missing person at the end of row eight)
 * T'Challa and Sharon Carter where are you?
 Are you sitting on top of each other?
 (T'Challa had counted wrong, and should have been on the other side of Scott Lang)
 * Justin Hammer - who is sitting to your left?
-(His friend was attending the lecture with them and didn't think she should have filled out the form)
+(His friend was attending the lecture with them and didn't think they should have filled out the form)

 That took under two minutes minutes but it was clear to everybody in the room that: